 You may also have other requirements such as international payments, financing, working capital, company insurance, merchant services or private banking.

-There's a limited range of options for commercial customers, offering completely fee-free accounts.
+There's a limited range of options for commercial customers, offering completely free business bank accounts.
 These are typically available for sole traders, limited companies and limited liability partnerships.
 Here are the most popular accounts:

-Lloyds Bank offers new businesses fee-free banking for 18 months, and switchers six months.
+Lloyds Bank offers new customers free business banking for 18 months, and switchers six months.
 You can apply directly online and manage your account using their telephone or Internet services.
 You get the following from Lloyds: